Adldap2/Adldap2/README.md

 > **Note:** This is a fork of the main abandoned adLDAP repository.
 You can file issues and pull-requests here and I will address / merge them.
 > Looking for the original repository?
 [Main adLDAP Repository](https://github.com/adLDAP/adLDAP).

-Originally written by Scott Barnett, Richard Hyland.
+Originally written by Scott Barnett and Richard Hyland.
 Adopted by the community.

 ## To do